Antidepressant Addiction: A Holistic Path to Antidepressant Recovery

 Tricyclic Antidepressants or TCAs

 TCAs were some of the earliest antidepressants.
 These also block the brain from absorbing norepinephrine and serotonin.
-It is reserved for those patients who are resistant to modern antidepressants.
+It is reserved for those patients who are resistant to modern antidepressants, though its use requires careful monitoring to prevent misuse or a potential addiction to antidepressants.

 Selective Serotonin Reuptake Inhibitors or SSRIs & Serotonin and Norepinephrine Reuptake Inhibitors or SNRIs

 SSRIs and SNRIs are two of the most commonly used medications today.
 SSRIs are the most popular antidepressants.
-Both of these have fewer side effects as compared to older medications.
+While they have fewer side effects than older medications, those who struggle with their misuse can find safety and support through a dedicated antidepressant rehab.
 SNRIs are also used to treat menopause, anxiety, and fibromyalgia syndrome.
 Both SNRIs and SSRIs block the brain from absorbing serotonin.
 SNRI also blocks the absorption of norepinephrine.

 Norepinephrine and Dopamine Reuptake Inhibitors